corrode/corrode.github.io/content/blog/lifetimes/index.md

 ## Avoiding Lifetimes With Smart Pointers

-You might think thay you have to introduce a lifetime if you want to avoid unnecessary copies; for example, when handling a big chunk of data.
+You might think that you have to introduce a lifetime if you want to avoid unnecessary copies; for example, when handling a big chunk of data.

 However, you can also use smart pointers like [`Rc`](https://doc.rust-lang.org/std/rc/struct.Rc.html) (reference-counted) or [`Arc`](https://doc.rust-lang.org/std/sync/struct.Arc.html) (atomic reference-counted) to share ownership of the data.
 This way, you don't need to worry about explicit lifetimes while keeping the cost of cloning the data close to zero.
 It's a good trade-off in many situations.